 Owner's Equity on a Business Balance Sheet

 You can find the amount of owner's equity in a business by looking at the balance sheet.
 On the left are assets, the value of what the business owns.
-On the right at the top are liabilities, what's owed by the business, and the owner's equity: what's left over.
-See below for a more complete explanation of the balance sheet.
+On the right (at the top) are liabilities, what's owed by the business, and the owner's equity, which is what's left over.

 How Owner's Equity Grows

 Owner's equity is increased by (a) increases in owner capital contributions, or (b) increases in profits of the business.
 This is oversimplified, but basically, the only way an owner's equity/ownership can grow is by investing more money in the business, or by increasing profits through increased sales and decreased expenses.
 If a business owner withdraws money from owner's equity, the withdrawal is considered a capital gain and the owner must pay capital gains tax on the withdrawal.